stionic/halanews-document/docs/getting-started-customize.md

 To translate the application, simply edit the `/src/assets/i18n/[language].json` file.

-> Data in JSON format, just edit the value, never modify the key and the value of key start with `"_"` if you don’t understand.
+> Data in JSON format, just edit the value, never modify the key and the value of key start with character `"_"` if you don’t understand what it is.

 ![](/halanews-document/docs/assets/customize-multiple-languages-translate.png)